 Who is the typical teacher?

 As with most regions, many teachers in their twenties or thirties; however, South America is known for hiring teachers of all ages, including retirees.
 Rather than focusing on age, schools look for confident, properly trained, professional teachers with a passion for helping their students learn.
-You can read about non-traditional aged teachers Wes Choc and Thomas Sterz, who both taught English in South America!
+Read about non-traditional aged teacher, Wes Choc, who taught English in South America!